baileyarzate/active-headlights/README.md

 - I did have a working brain, a webcam, and some time 😄 This is a reminder that traditional computer vision can still go a long way.

+## 🐛 Known Bug(s)
+- When given two light sources on the ends of the image, it detects only one most of the time.

 ## 🚘 Origin Story
 While driving my Tesla to the airport with my wife being sleep-deprived and observant, we noticed how the high beams intelligently turned off sections in certain conditions.
 We discussed whether Tesla used deep learning or traditional computer vision to handle this.